Long Finance Conferences

-The Long Finance bi-annual conferences take place in London in the spring and autumn.
-These events, which reflect the themes of the four Long Finance programmes - and particularly of the London Accord - focus on topics related to finance, monetary policy and reform, regulation and sustainability.
+The Long Finance conferences are annual events reflecting the themes of the four Long Finance programmes - and particularly of the London Accord - focus on topics related to finance, monetary policy and reform, regulation and sustainability.
 Access all the videos of past conferences.

 Long Finance Autumn Conference, 14 November 2012